Kernel-Free Universum Quadratic Surface Twin Support Vector Machines for Imbalanced Data: Numerical Experiments

 where $R_i$ is the average rank of accuracy by the $i$th model.
 And the statistics $F_F$ is then calculated in (\ref{eq: Friedman test F_F})

-where $F_F$ is distributed according to the $F$-distribution with degrees of freedom $(8, 160)$.
-With the significance level to be $\alpha = 0.05$, the critical value of $F_F$ in our case is about 2.03, which is far less than the value of $F_F$.
+where $F_F$ is distributed according to the $F$-distribution with degrees of freedom $(q-1, (p-1)\times(q-1)) = (11, 220)$.
+Similarly, the Friedman test is applied to evaluate the G-mean recorded in Table \ref{table: benchmark data G-mean results} using formulas \eqref{eq: Friedman test chi^2_F} and \eqref{eq: Friedman test F_F}.
+The key parameters of Friedman tests on accuracy and G-mean are listed in Table \ref{table: Friedman test parameters}.
+With the significance level to be $\alpha = 0.05$, the critical value of $F_F$ is about 2.03, which is far less than the $F_F$ of either accuracy or G-mean.
 Therefore, we are confident in rejecting the null hypothesis.
-In other words, there exists a significant difference among all the tested models.
+In other words, there exists a significant difference among all the tested models with respect to classification accuracy and G-mean.